-We apply this formula for the solutions studied in Section \ref{sec:Defects}, interpreting them solutions as duals to a $(p-1)$-dimensional QFT, hence treating $y$ and $z$ as part of the internal manifold.
-Using the uplifts in Appendix \ref{ap:Supergravities}, for $p=2,3,4$, we find
+We apply this formula to the solutions studied in Section \ref{sec:Defects}, interpreting them as dual to a $(p-1)$-dimensional QFT, thus treating $y$ and $z$ as part of the internal manifold.
+Using the uplifts presented in Appendix \ref{ap:Supergravities}, for $p=2,3,4$, we obtain

 which is clearly divergent.
 Here, we highlight that all the information about the defect, that is, the integration constants of the solutions, is entering only through $y_{\core}$.
 Moreover, recall that for the vacuum solutions $y_{\core}=1$.